applicaster/developer.applicaster.com/content/js2native/readme.md

 ### Morpheus Integration

 Morpheus is Applicaster’s internally developed analytics infrastructure tool used to pipe data from our products to analytics providers.
-Click [here][morpheus_release_notes] to learn more about it.
+Click [here][http://developer.applicaster.com/docs/public/morpheus] to learn more about it.

 #### Morpheus.emit(key, properties)

-Emit analytics events.
-The event will be piped to and handled on native client.
+Emit an analytics event.
+The event will be piped to and handled on the native client.

 **key** - Category and action of the event in the format of "Category: Action".
 It will appear in the console of our analytics providers as "Category: Action", except Google Analytics where "Catgory" will map to category, and "Action" to action.
-For example:
+For example, if sending the event "Side Menu: Area Switched" :

-* Most providers, the event will appear as: “Side Menu: Area Switched"
+* For most providers, the event will appear as: “Side Menu: Area Switched"
-* For Google Analytics, it will appear as Category is set to “Side Menu” and Action is set to “Area Switched".
+* For Google Analytics, it will appear as a Category which is set to “Side Menu” and an Action which is set to “Area Switched".

-*best practice* - use the product name as the "Category".
+*best practice* - use the product name as the "Category". (i.e. "Feed", or "Stitcher")

 **properties** - The corresponding properties of the event key.
 The keys of the JSON object should be formatted as pascal case (*PascalCase*).